dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ![Objects](./equal_checker.png)

 ### Description
-In a context can we define multiple testcase, that can depends on another.
+In a context we can define multiple testcases, that can depend on an earlier testcase.
 In this example we first create an object, after which we will call functions on this object.

 This is the most important reason to differentiate between contexts and testcases.